rgborges/netprocessor/docs/scope.md

 #### CSV Static Class

 Permit parse any csv file into a `ParserResult` with data as a List of type T.

+#### Parsers
+Parsers intend to convert text and parse it into a List of objects of type `T`.
+Parsers don't need to verify errors along the way, the same way of importers.
+Actually only importers need to track errors line by line, because it needs to be a realible process.